janscience/Teensy_Amp/R5.0/README.md

 - 32 channel with 4PCBs!
 - Properly clipping.
 - Alternative 0.1x input (2x 4pin molex connectors for x1 plus 2x 4pin molex connectors for x0.1).
-- Add GND pin for electrode cable shield
+- Add GND/VREF? pins for electrode cable shield
   (2-4 times, 1-2 at each side of the main PCB).
-- Add VREF pin for externel reference.
+- Add VREF pin for external reference.
 - Add voltage-divider with 2x 100kOhm for measuring supply power voltage.
 - Add eeprom for storing PCB version and potential calibration values, and all the configuration.